Quantum Markovian master equations: resonance theory shows validity for all time scales

 describing modes of a collection of harmonic oscillators, labelled by $k$.
-Their frequencies are $\omega_k>0$ (we `set $\hbar=1$') and the creation and annihilation operators $a^*_k$, $a_k$, satisfy the canonical commutation relations $[a_k,a^*_\ell] = \delta_{k,\ell}$ (Kronecker symbol).
+Their frequencies are $\omega_k>0$ (we set $\hbar=1$) and the creation and annihilation operators $a^*_k$, $a_k$, satisfy the canonical commutation relations $[a_k,a^*_\ell] = \delta_{k,\ell}$ (Kronecker symbol).
 The interaction term contains a coupling constant $\lambda\in\mathbb R$, an interaction operator $G$ (hermitian $N\times N$ matrix), and it is linear in the field operator

 where ${\rm h.c.}$ denotes the hermitian conjugate.
-The collection of the numbers $g_k\in \mathbb C$ constitutes the `form factor' $g$.
+The collection of the numbers $g_k\in \mathbb C$ constitutes the form factor $g$.
 The size of $g_k$ determines how strongly the mode $k$ is coupled to the system.

-To describe irreversible effects it is necessary to pass to a limit where the oscillator frequencies $\omega_k$ take on {\em continuous} values (and hence so must $k$).
-In principle, the parameter $k$ belongs to an arbitrary `continuous set'.
+To describe irreversible effects -- such as thermalization and decoherence in the small system -- it is necessary to pass to a limit where the oscillator frequencies $\omega_k$ take on {\em continuous} values (and hence so must $k$).
+In principle, the parameter $k$ belongs to an arbitrary continuous set.
 For instance, having in mind a reservoir modeling a (scalar) quantized field in physical space ${\mathbb R}^3$ (infinite volume limit), the oscillatory frequencies are indexed by $k\in{\mathbb R}^3$, and $\omega_k$, $g_k$, $a^*_k$ and $a_k$ become functions $\omega(k)$, $g(k)$, $a^*(k)$, $a(k)$ with $[a(k),a^*(\ell)] = \delta(k-\ell)$ (Dirac function).
 In the continuous mode limit, the reservoir Hamiltonian \eqref{3} and field operator \eqref{4} are

 The Hilbert space on which the operators \eqref{5} act is the Bosonic Fock space over the single particle wave function space $L^2({\mathbb R}^3,d^3k)$ (momentum representation),